dinamite-toolkit/dinamite-toolkit.github.io/_pages/quickstart.md

 `${INST_LIB}/binaryinstrumentation.h`) reflecting the sequence of events in the execution.

-To process these logs into a human readable format, or perform any filtering or analysis on them, you can use our binary trace analysis toolkit (*link_here*).
+To process these logs into a human readable format, or perform any filtering or analysis on them, you can use our [binary trace analysis toolkit](https://github.com/dinamite-toolkit/dinamite-binary-trace-parser).

 The binary trace analysis toolkit provides a harness for writing plugins to process and analyze DINAMITE's default binary output.
 It was designed to be easily extensible, and comes with a couple of example plugins that can be used out of the box.
+You can read detailed instructions for its use [here](/user-guide/#trace-parsing)